1. Pledge to Vote and Invite Your Friends

 You don’t have to wait until election day to vote.
 You have three options to cast your vote: Early Voting, Vote By Mail, and Vote on Election Day.

-Early Voting starts October 12th and runs through October 30th.
+Early Voting starts October 12 for the 2021 General Election.
 You have way more places to go vote when you vote early.
 You can usually find early voting locations by visiting the website of the county you live in.
 You can also find them online on the Secretary of State My Voter Page website.
 Finally, you can find them by clicking the button below and selecting the county you live in.